nationalarchives/dr2-ingest/docs/architecture-decision-records/0027-intelligent-caching.md

 ## Decision

 We would want to establish the following arrangement: files that need to end up being stored in Kew will be held in a storage location (folder) in Kew.
 They might be held in arbitrary folder structures within this location.
+Files could be added to, or removed from, this cache by other parties/systems.

-When CC is about to download a file from the Preservation System, it will check this local cache to see if the exact file is already available there, and sources it locally if so, otherwise, it will source it from the Preservation System; files could be added to, or removed from, the cache by other parties/systems.
-We would want to begin the upload and ingest process from this cache location also.
+When CC is about to download a file from the Preservation System, it will check this local cache to see if the exact file is already available there, and sources it locally if so, otherwise, it will source it from the Preservation System.
+It has been decided that sourcing the files will be done via fileId rather than a checksum due to: simplicity as files can have multiple checksums so searching becomes more complex, the files already have a file id readily available in both the migration script and in Custodial Copy, using a file id allows for faster database searching as the file id column would be unique whereas a checksum column couldn't be as you can have multiple files with the same checksum and using the file's id requires fewer code changes than using a checksum.

 Due to the simplicity of this approach, the size of the information in the cache and no concurrent writes needed, we will use a SQLite DB.
 We can't put the DB in the DA since it's possible that continuous writes could cause a lot of copies